aminfaz/RegenerativeFarms/README.md

 # **React** Master-Detail Component + Dark Mode

 A quick experiment and demo of a responsive `master-detail` component in react.
-This is a companion repo for [blog post](), which is currently a work in progress.
+This is a companion repo for the following [blog post](https://medium.com/@blewpri/react-responsive-master-detail-10b60b739879).

 ![React Master Detail](README.png)